 Transitional Rate Relief

 At a revaluation, some ratepayers will see reductions or no change in their bill whereas some ratepayers will see increases.
 Transitional relief schemes are introduced at each revaluation to help those facing increases.
-This relief has been funded by limiting the reduction in bills for those who have benefitted from the revaluation.
 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements and other reliefs may be obtained from Gov.UK’s introduction to business rates page or our business rate relief page
+Further information about transitional arrangements may be obtained from the local authority or at www.gov.uk/introduction-to-business-rates.

 Local Discounts and Hardship Relief